Post Summary: The perfect 7-Day Croatia Itinerary, including where to stay and what to do in each place.

 Dubrovnik is also a perfect jumping-off point for day trips.
 You can make an easy day trip to Lokrum Island, located 20 minutes away via a ferry, or take a longer trip and visit the awe-inspiring Bay of Kotor in neighboring Montenegro.
 Another popular day trip is to visit Mostar in Bosnia.

-All the day trips can be done independently by renting a car and going on your own or with a tour that will take care of all transportation.
+All the day trips can be done independently by renting a car in Croatia and going on your own or with a tour that will take care of all transportation.

-If you want a more standard hotel experience, Hotel Stari Grad has gotten great reviews and is located within the Old Town.
-Read TripAdvisor reviews or check out current rates here.
+If you want a more standard hotel experience, Hotel Stari Grad has great reviews and is located within the Old Town.
+Read reviews and check out current rates here.

 Other hotels worth checking out in Dubrovnik include: